bitnami-labs/stacksmith-debug-locally/README.md

 # stacksmith-debug-locally
-Stacksmith examples and guides for developing the Stacksmith scripts and troubleshoot issues locally
+Stacksmith examples and guides for developing the Stacksmith scripts and troubleshoot issues locally.